 Certain parts of a park can be designed to be inundated.
-These areas should be multifunctional; during the dry season the area could have various uses such as for public gatherings and active recreation, while serving as detention ponds during intense storm events.
-This strategy can be applied for both retention and detention purposes.
+These areas should be multifunctional.
+During the dry season, all of the park area could have various uses such as for public gatherings and active recreation.
+During small rain events, certain parts of a park can be designed to be inundated while leaving a part dry, such as for playground use.
+During intense storm events, all of the park will serve as a retention and/or detention purpose.